-- 1. This standard extends to all fundraising done by the Foundation including fundraising done on its behalf or in its name. - 2.
-This standard does not apply to: - a. commercial fees, such as commissions or percentage payments or similar administrative payments for credit card transactions; - b. administrative fees charged by registered charities that collect money on behalf of other charities (e.g., Community Foundations, Canada Helps, United Ways, etc.); - c. cause-related marketing where a retailer or other service provider agrees to give a percentage of sales to a charity without any intermediary;
+1. This standard extends to all fundraising done by the Foundation including fundraising done on its behalf or in its name.

+2. This standard does not apply to:

+a. commercial fees, such as commissions or percentage payments or similar administrative payments for credit card transactions;

+b. administrative fees charged by registered charities that collect money on behalf of other charities (e.g., Community Foundations, Canada Helps, United Ways, etc.);

+c. cause-related marketing where a retailer or other service provider agrees to give a percentage of sales to a charity without any intermediary;

-- d. service providers that provide a platform for fundraising but do not solicit contributions on behalf of the charity, or - e. lotteries, including but not limited to, bingos, raffles, break open tickets and social gaming events that are otherwise regulated.
-It is expected that lotteries and other gaming events will be licensed by the appropriate authority. - 3.
-Compensation of staff, consultants, and contractors should take into account the experience, expertise and the time requirements of the position as well as performance. - 4.
-The Foundation may offer performance-based compensation to staff (e.g., salary increases, annual or one time incentives, additional time off, bonuses) under the following conditions: - a. there is a documented performance-based compensation structure in place that applies to all staff, whether or not they are directly engaged in fundraising activities; - b.
-The compensation structure complies with this Code of Ethics, the requirements of the Canada Revenue Agency and the best practices established by Imagine Canada; - c. the President & CEO had approved the structure; - d. staff performance goals are established in advance; - e. the criteria for determining eligibility for, or the amount of, performance based compensation, do not include direct consideration of a percentage of funds raised by the Foundation as a result of the individual's efforts; and - f.
-Performance incentives do not cause the Foundation to exceed amounts available for staff compensation, as approved by the Board of Trustees in its annual budget - 5.
-When the Foundation works with fundraising consultants or contactors their contracts may include performance-management mechanisms.
-These mechanisms should be designed to minimize the cost of fundraising to the charity and avoid excessive private benefit to the consultant/contractor. - 6.
-Should the Foundation have a contractual arrangement in place to raise funds, and a violation of the Code occurs through a breach of that contract, the Foundation must correct the situation as soon as reasonably possible.
+d. service providers that provide a platform for fundraising but do not solicit contributions on behalf of the charity, or e. lotteries, including but not limited to, bingos, raffles, break open tickets and social gaming events that are otherwise regulated.
+It is expected that lotteries and other gaming events will be licensed by the appropriate authority.

+3. Compensation of staff, consultants, and contractors should take into account the experience, expertise and the time requirements of the position as well as performance.

+4. The Foundation may offer performance-based compensation to staff (e.g., salary increases, annual or one time incentives, additional time off, bonuses) under the following conditions:

+a. there is a performance-based compensation structure in place that applies to all staff , whether or not they are directly engaged in fundraising activities;

+b.
+The compensation structure complies with this Code of Ethics, the requirements of the Canada Revenue Agency and the best practices established by Imagine Canada;

+c. the President & CEO had approved the structure;

+d. staff performance goals are established in advance;

+e. the criteria for determining eligibility for, or the amount of, performance-based compensation, do not include direct consideration of a percentage of funds raised by the Foundation as a result of the individual's efforts; and f.
+Performance incentives do not cause the Foundation to exceed amounts available for staff compensation, as approved by the Board of Directors in its annual budget
-Definitions

-Bonus: a sum of money given to an employee in addition to his/her usual compensation.
-Bonuses are usually given for meeting or exceeding established performance goals.

-Commission: a payment based on the dollar value of a transaction.
-In the fundraising context, it refers to remuneration based on a percentage of funds raised.

-Incentive: a monetary or non-monetary reward to an employee or group of employees to incent performance excellence donation.

-Finder's Fee: a fee paid to a third party for bringing together two or more people or companies in a business transaction, as in the borrowing or lending of money.
-In the fundraising context, a finder's fee refers to the payment of a fee to a third party that is contingent upon obtaining a

-Percentage-Based Compensation: compensation based on a percentage of funds raised.

-Performance-Based Compensation: compensation paid to an employee, consultant, or contractor that is linked to performance (e.g., meeting or exceeding established performance goals) but which does not relate in a significant way to funds raised.
+5. When the Foundation works with fundraising consultants or contactors their contracts may include performance-management mechanisms.
+These mechanisms should be designed to minimize the cost of fundraising to the charity and avoid excessive private benefit to the consultant/contractor.

+6. Should the Foundation have a contractual arrangement in place to raise funds, and a violation of the Code occurs through a breach of that contract, the Foundation must correct the situation as soon as reasonably possible.

+RELATED FOUNDATION DOCUMENTS

+Conflict of Interest

+Safe Disclosure Policy

+Volunteer Policy

+HISTORICAL DATES

+February 2023 - addition to guiding principles, second last paragraph.
+Re-format for uniformity with other policies.
+Redefining "Code of Behaviour" to "Code of Conduct".